woocommerce/woocommerce/readme.txt

 == Changelog ==

+= 2.6.13 - 2017-01-18 =
 * Fix - Demo store banner styling in 2017.
+* Fix - Removed default instructions from COD, BACS and Cheque gateways so displayed messages can be unset.
-* Fix - Make variation options update on first load.
+* Fix - Made variation options update on first load.
+* Localisation - Added Romanian locale to the installer.

 = 2.6.12 - 2017-01-12 =
 * Fix - Make images shown up on pageload when using ajax variations.